dr-mushtaq/Academic-writing/Research Paper/How to Write the Title, Abstract, and Introduction of a Research Paper.md

 -  **Avoid a literature review** set the scene and give the state of the art rather than describe everything known on the topic using 10 fold cross validation method the opening sentence takes you straight to the issue contains the most important detail of the issue Contains a brief summary of the controversies and the best evidence

-end in a crisp and clear research question and how you set out to answer it.
 -

   ## Sections Structure of Introduction